Theater

 Introduction to Theater

 As an introduction to theatre, students become acquainted with the history of the theatre and various significant plays.
 Areas of technical production, such as make up, lighting, costuming, and set design are studied.
 Students will encounter contemporary acting practices, guided by well-founded theological anthropology, and solidified through the performance of monologues and ensemble performance.
-Participation in extracurricular theater performance is recommended but is not required or guaranteed.
-Students can take this course multiple times, with additional credits being granted as Advanced Theater.
+Participation in extracurricular theater performances is recommended but is not required or guaranteed.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.